justinmanley/leaflet-draw-toolbar/README.md

 changes.
 When you change a file, the JS and CSS will be linted, tested, and rebuilt.

 Note: This package is based on [Leaflet.draw#354](https://github.com/Leaflet/Leaflet.draw/pull/354).
+The icon spritesheet is taken from Leaflet.draw.